timthepost/libsplinter/docs/README.md

 int main() {
     // Create a store named "my_store" with 128 slots
-    // and a max value size of 256 bytes.
+    // and a max value size of 256 bytes, or open one with that
+    // name if it exists.
+    //
+    // If using persistent, full paths are ideal, otherwise any
+    // identifier you can recognize in /dev/shm is fine.
+    //
-    // Or, open it if it already exists. if (splinter_create_or_open("my_store", 128, 256) != 0) {
+    if (splinter_create_or_open("my_store", 128, 256) != 0) {
         perror("splinter_create_or_open");
         return 1;